 Some individuals and congregations are coping with stress in the wake of the 2019 General Conference.
 Here are some resources that may help resolve conflict.

 Plan to attend Mediation Skills Training Institute for Church Leaders, a practical workshop for clergy and other church leaders that teaches participants how to deal more effectively with interpersonal, congregational, and other forms of group conflict.
 This interdenominational training event will be hosted by Utica United Methodist Church in Sterling Heights, MI on May 13-17, 2019.
 Early-birds who register no later than April 12 can save $200.
-For more information, please consult this brochure or visit their website at https://lmpeacecenter.org/events-page/msti/.
+For more information, please visit their website at https://lmpeacecenter.org/events-page/msti/.
 Register by submitting the form found on the brochure or by going online to Brown Paper Tickets.
 Questions?
 Call the Lombard Mennonite Peace Center at 630-627-0507.